vrai-group/guided-infant-generation/data/Syntetich_complete/README.md

 <h3> 1. pz[id unique] </h3>
 We have named each directory with pz[id unique]. [id unique] is an integer with which we uniquely distinguish each infant.
 <br>
-Each of the pz[id unique] directory refers to a specific directory in the MINI-RGBD dataset described in the README file of each pz[id unique] directory.
+Each of the directory refers to a specific directory in the MINI-RGBD dataset.
+We described it in the README file of each pz[id unique] directory.
 <br><br>
 Each of pz[id unique] directory contains:
 <ul>